darkyy1994/IdleOn-Attack-Spamer/README.md

 Spams the attacks 1-6 in the Game IdleOn - The Idle MMO

-I used this script to farm me the "Nuget Cake Fedora" Helm from the Crabcakes it needs to be done activly
+I used this script to farm me the "Nuget Cake Fedora" Helm from the Crabcakes it needs to be done activly I did setup my skillbar in a way that it can spam my skills without problems (No target skills many aoe skills)

 https://idleon.wiki/wiki/Nuget_Cake_Fedora